sskreber/AVeryResponsibleApp2.0/README.md

-# AVeryResponsibleApp2.0 (Udacity Google Development Challenge Scholarship 2017)
+# AVeryResponsibleApp2.0 (Udacity Google Developer Challenge Scholarship 2017)
 Layout changes for readability, and added one more activity (soberness quiz).
 TODO: added activity's java needs some fixing.

 Changes to previous version (AVeryResponsibleApp):